plbenveniste/plbenveniste.github.io/_pages/projects.md

 ********

-Traditional object detection methods rely on annotated datasets to learn the appearance and location of objects in images or video.
+Traditional object detection methods rely on annotated datasets to learn the appearance and location of objects in images or videos.
 However, these methods can be limited in their ability to generalize to new environments and conditions.
 To address this issue, the DiffusionDet article proposes a new approach to object detection using diffusion models.
 Diffusion models have previously been used in image processing and pattern recognition, but have not been widely explored for object detection.
 In this study, we aimed to understand the DiffusionDet method and its potential for object detection and tracking.

 To understand the DiffusionDet method, we first examined the mathematics behind the diffusion process and how it can be used to add noise to the ground truth bounding boxes.
 We then implemented the code from the DiffusionDet GitHub repository and applied it to the MOT17 dataset for object tracking.
 This allowed us to evaluate the performance of the DiffusionDet method in a real-world setting and compare it to other object detection approaches.

 Our results so far suggest that the DiffusionDet method can improve the robustness and generalizability of object detection models by introducing variability and uncertainty in the training data.
 When applied to the MOT17 dataset for object tracking, the DiffusionDet method demonstrated promising performance, with a high average precision and a low miss rate.
 However, we are still in the process of evaluating the DiffusionDet method and do not yet have clear conclusions.

-Code will be added at a later date.
+The code will be added at a later date.

 ## Bird image classification
 ********

-As part of the class _Object Recognition and Computer Vision_ given by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic at ENS Paris Saclay, I participated in the "Bird image classification competition" on Kaggle, which involves building a neural network to recognize different breeds of birds from images.
+As part of the class _Object Recognition and Computer Vision_, given by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic, at ENS Paris Saclay, I participated in the "Bird image classification competition" on Kaggle, which involves building a neural network to recognize different breeds of birds from images.

 To improve the performance of my model, I pursued three main strategies: improving and augmenting the dataset, using transfer learning with models trained on the ImageNet database, and modifying various parameters.
 These strategies included applying a set of data transformation techniques, such as a random horizontal flip, random rotation, and random affine transformation, as well as a ColorJitter to change the brightness and saturation of the images and a random crop transformation to remove part of the image.
 I also used a Mask-RCNN to detect birds in the images and crop them around the bird box.